valentin2105/Kubernetes-Saltstack/README.md

 sudo mv cfssljson_linux-amd64 /usr/local/bin/cfssljson
 ```

+### Local development

+You can spin up a local 3 node cluster using vagrant for local development.
+Following the instruction on the vagrant [website](https://www.vagrantup.com/intro/getting-started/install.html) for installtion, once done run the following command: ```vagrant up```

+This will provision a funcational kube master with 2 worker nodes.
+You can then follow on with the rest of this tutorial.
+Ensure you use ```vagrant ssh <<node name>>``` to log in to your desired node.

 ### IMPORTANT Point

 Because we need to generate our own CA and certificates for the cluster, You MUST put **every hostnames of the Kubernetes cluster** (master & workers) in the `certs/kubernetes-csr.json` (`hosts` field).
 You can also modify the `certs/*json` files to match your cluster-name / country. (optional)